Glossary of TermsA

 Hispanic - A person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race.Top

-Independent study - Academic work chosen or designed by the student with the approval of the department concerned, under an instructor’s supervision, and usually undertaken outside of the regular classroom structure.
+Independent study - Academic work chosen or designed by the student under an instructor’s supervision, and usually undertaken outside of the regular classroom structure.

-In-state tuition - The tuition charged by institutions to those students who meet the state’s or institution’s residency requirements.
+In-state tuition & fees - The tuition and fees charged by institutions to those students who meet the state’s or institution’s residency requirements.

 Instructional Faculty - Faculty whose primary responsibility is instruction; includes department heads and faculty who are on sabbatical or have release time for research; excludes faculty on leave without pay.

-International Student - A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
-Non-resident alien.Top
+International Student (Non-resident alien) - A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.

 Master's degree - An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.